McLeodMoores/xl4j/docs/api-reference.md

 This annotation applies at the class level and specifies a prefix to be prepended to all `@XLFunction` annotated functions within the specificied class.
 This allows you to easily add, for example, a company-specific prefix to all your functions, and to easily change it.
 For example, in the xll-java project, there are functions for creating java objects and calling methods, etc.  These use this annotation to prefix all the functions defined with the letter 'J'.
-Below is an abridged version of the source code to demonstate
+Below is an abridged version of the source code to demonstrate:

 ```java
 @XLNamespace("J")